 Do you qualify for the Home Weatherization Program?
-If you are low income and need help getting your home repaired to continue to read.
-This government subsidy, assists elderly, disabled and low-income homeowners, with home repair grants you make their homes safe to live in.
-The program helps make necessary home repairs, to help with energy conservation in the home, as well as helping to maintain the health and safety of the property.
+If you are low income and need help with home repairs, continue reading.
+This government subsidy assists elderly, disabled, and low-income homeowners.
+With home repair grants, you make their homes safe to live in.
+The program helps make necessary home repairs to help with energy conservation in the home and help maintain the health and safety of the property.

 Help with Home Weatherization Repairs